 Research Management System (RMS)

-The Research Management System (RMS) is a new platform that manages the pre-award, post-award, and publication phases of a research grant or contract.
-Throughout the Grants and Contracts life-cycle, RMS interfaces with other UCalgary systems, such as IRISS and PeopleSoft, to provide a seamless process for grants and awards management, eliminate re-keying of data and heightened transparency into the status of applications at any time.
+RMS (Research Management System) manages the pre-award (LOI and Application) and post-award stages for research grants.
+Throughout the grants life-cycle, RMS interfaces with other UCalgary systems, such as IRISS and PeopleSoft, to provide a seamless process for grants and awards management, eliminate re-keying of data and heightened transparency into the status of applications at any time.

 - Release 3: June 2020